 Hemp is a non-drug variety of cannabis that is grown legally around the world.
 Although China has been the largest hemp producer over the years, other countries such as Australia and Canada are catching up.
-Plastic is broadly defined as “a substance that can be moulded or shaped”.
+Plastic is broadly defined as “a substance that can be molded or shaped”.
 In general, ‘plastic’ refers to petro-chemical based substances.
 Oil is the basis for most plastic production and is an unfortunately limited world resource.
-Hemp Plastic is therefore any mouldable material that contains hemp.
+Hemp Plastic is therefore any moldable material that contains hemp.

 The first known hemp plastic was developed by Henry Ford.
-The famous pictures and film of Henry Ford striking a model-T with an axe and it bouncing away showing the potential strength of fibre-based composite plastics – with the exact nature of the material is not known.
+The famous pictures and film of Henry Ford striking a model-T with an axe and it bouncing away showing the potential strength of fiber-based composite plastics – with the exact nature of the material is not known.

 It is only recently (2011) that new and larger production facilities have paved the way for cost-efficient manufacture of hemp reinforced PP, Polyhydroxybutyrate (PHB) and PolyLactic acid (PLA).
 A 50% hemp content is usual in these plastics but up to 80% can be used in some materials.
 Using PLA to blend with hemp produces a 100% biodegradable material.